 This is followed by a period of mentored experience, which is carried out while you work, as part of the Pathway to Chartership (P2C).
 Successful completion of the P2C leads to chartered status and full membership of the LI.

 Once you have full membership, you will be known as a Chartered Member of the Landscape Institute and can use the letters CMLI after your name.
-Mature applicants may gain some exemptions through relevant experience, such as having worked as a technician in:

 The P2C develops your knowledge, understanding and professionalism in landscape architecture and ensures that you have the required competencies for chartered status.

-Most people need between two to three years working on the P2C in professional practice before moving on to the final stage, which is an oral examination, but everyone progresses at their own pace.
+Most people need between one to three years working on the P2C in professional practice before moving on to the final stage, which is an oral examination, but everyone progresses at their own pace.

-When you become chartered you are required to carry out a minimum of 20 hours of continuing professional development (CPD) a year.
+When you become chartered you are required to carry out a minimum of 25 hours of continuing professional development (CPD) a year.
 This can be gained in a variety of ways and the LI has details of CPD days and other useful events on its website.
 For those at the top of the profession, there is the opportunity to apply for Fellowship level membership with the LI.